Epic tale of magic, political intrique and forbidden love

 “What is this?”
-He asked finally.
+He asked, finally.

 “Ah, commander,” began Cartayis who had been strangely silent until now, as you know, doubt heard this young lady hails from the Firale Peninsula an area where the Balsheen seeresses have a lot of influence; she is undoubtedly here at their behest.”
 The blind sorcerer said,” he paused.
 Come closer young lady holding his hands out for Elena to approach Elena shrugged and moved closer to the sorcerer who passed his hands over her face and down the length of her body without touching.
-Lowering his hands, he muttered an oath, which caused his fellow sorcerers glance at him curiously.
+Lowering his hands, he muttered an oath, which caused his fellow sorcerers to glance at him curiously.
 “What, oh nothing she is one of the fire dancers to be sure,” Cartayis explained by way of explanation to the questioning looks he sensed from his fellow sorcerers.

 Ebron frowned it was an all too obvious evasion and not like his old mentor and that name again fire dancer.
-He glanced at Elena and caught her staring at him she flushed and looked away quickly he already admitted he liked her, but trust her that was another matter, she seemed to create more mystery wherever she went.
+He glanced at Elena and caught her staring at him she flushed and looked away quickly he had already admitted he liked her, but trust her that was another matter, she seemed to create more mystery wherever she went.

-“So young lady what do the seeresses plot by sending you to us?”
+“So young lady, what do the seeresses plot by sending you to us?”
 James asked returning to his earlier question.

-“Why to keep you hopeless males from falling on your rear ends as I already told Tatter Jack,” Elena said laughing she stepped up to the tall sorcerer, and to his astonishment tugged at his beard.
+“Why to keep you hopeless males from falling on your rear ends as I already told Jack,” Elena said laughing she stepped up to the tall sorcerer, and to his astonishment tugged at his beard.

-Ebron managed to find a room for Elena in an inn not far from his own most of the inns were full due to all the people from the surrounding district moving to the city before the siege started so he had been lucky to find someplace for Elena to stay at all.
-The commander offered to put Elena up with his family, but she insisted she had to stay close to Ebron to guard him as she put it.
+Ebron had managed to find a room for Elena in an inn not far from his own most of the inns were full due to all the people from the surrounding district moving to the city before the siege started so he had been lucky to find someplace for Elena to stay at all.
+The commander had offered to put Elena up with his family, but she had insisted she had to stay close to Ebron to guard him as she put it.
 Not that he thought he needed defending, but Elena maintained if anything happened to him while under her charge the matriarch would flay her alive.
-To his dismay, she refused the room and insisted she would sleep on the floor in his place.
-He offered her the bed, but she shook her head doggedly mumbling something about not being a soft city-bred woman.
+To his dismay, she had refused the room and insisted she would sleep on the floor in his place.
+He offered her the bed, but she had shaken her head doggedly mumbling something about not being a soft city-bred woman.

 Ebron sighed try as he might he couldn’t sleep lying awake for what seemed hours he could hear Elena’s soft breathing as she slept near the door how she could sleep still clothed in her armour was a wonder her swords lay by her side within easy reach.
-Ebron sighed again and decided to get up it would soon be dawn time to prepare.
-He slept with just his shirt and boots removed and no sooner put them on than Elena stood ready and waiting
+Ebron sighed again and decided to get up; it would soon be dawn time to prepare.
+He slept with just his shirt and boots removed and had no sooner put them on than Elena stood ready and waiting.

-“Not a moment too soon my boy,” said James part turning his head and waving his free hand at Ebron.
+“Not a moment too soon, my boy,” said James part turning his head and waving his free hand at Ebron.

 “I have a company of my best soldiers ready and waiting for you Ebron,” Gasklin said calling over from where he stood as smartly dressed as ever in his burnished armour.
-“I’m going up on the wall that foul smelling lecher Tatter Jack is there also, says he has some surprises up his sleeve,” The commander said.
+“I’m going up on the wall that foul-smelling lecher Tatter Jack is there also, says he has some surprises up his sleeve,” The commander said.
 “Good luck to us all,” the commander added as he turned and strode off.

 “Good man that,” said Cartayis his blind eyes tracking the commander as he left.

-Ebron shook his head turning they headed towards the stables suddenly the ether thrummed with a loud vibration the air became still and hot followed by a howling gust of wind.
+Ebron shook his head, turning they headed towards the stables suddenly the ether thrummed with a loud vibration the air became still and hot followed by a howling gust of wind.
 Ebron turned looking back, and Elena followed his gaze where the three sorcerers stood.
 The runic circle glowed with energy that raced along the ground, and up the pedestal.
 The sphere began to rise slowly at first then with increasing speed a latticework of energy spiralling out from it creating a dome-like structure that gradually encompassed the whole city

 “Let’s hope they can maintain it long enough,” Ebron said as they continued.